Mr-Smyth/sunwhere/testing.md

   3. Set the browsers Geolocation setting to off, to check returned error message to the broser was present.
         * Error message was present when required.
+        * This also proved that the function call was being made correctly.
         * No errors detected.

 * #### fetchCurrentWeather(lat, lon):

-  The fetchCurrentWeather(lat, lon) function, gets the current weather and, using the response, stored within the variable 'data' it updates the homeWeather{} object.
+  The fetchCurrentWeather(lat, lon) function, gets the current weather.

+    It then calls the updateHomeWeather() function
     It then calls the displayCurrentWeather function.

   The following tests were carried out: